 The Scottish Tariff covers a smaller number of products and uses a different mechanism for setting prices, although commercial and NHS prices are also taken into account.
 Overall, the price of the majority products on the Specials Tariff in Scotland is similar to the England Tariff with some fluctuations as the sizes and volumes are not always comparable.

 Total spend in Primary Care

-Specials account for less than 1% of all prescriptions and over the last few years, overall spend has been declining steadily although the number of prescriptions has risen.
+Specials account for less than 0.5% of all prescriptions and over the last few years, overall spend has declined more than 50% although the number of prescriptions has risen.
 The industry continues to work hard to provide value for money to the NHS, whilst still maintaining the highest levels of patient safety.